Table of Contents

 Step 3: Releasing proteins – Translation termination

-If one of the three stop codons is encountered (UAA, UAG, UGA), translation is terminated.
+If one of the 3 stop codons is encountered (UAA, UAG, UGA), translation is terminated.
 No tRNAs bind to stop codons.
 Instead, the termination factor eRF1 binds to the ribosomal A-site.
 The peptidyl transferase now does not add amino acids but, rather, a water molecule to the peptidyl-tRNA.
 This severs the binding between tRNA and polypeptide, and the polypeptide diffuses into the cytosol where it is processed further.
-The ribosome releases mRNA and tRNA, breaks down into its two subunits and is immediately operational again.
+The ribosome releases mRNA and tRNA, breaks down into its 2 subunits and is immediately operational again.